viorble/Lecture-Database/ch02_data_models.md

 theme: default
 paginate: true
 ---
+# Chapter 2: Data Models
+- Data modeling is to build data models, which is the first step in the database design journey, serving as a bridge between real-world objects and the computer database.
+- One big problem of database design is that designers, programmers, and end users see data in different ways, which introduce misunderstanding and increase communication cost.
+- Database designers must obtain a precise description (data model) of the data's nature and environments within the organization.
+- **Data modeling clarifies such communication by reducing the complexities of database design to more easily understood abstractions that define entities, relations, and data transformations.**

+---
 # Data Modeling and Data Models
 - Data modeling refers to the **process** of creating a specific data model for a determined problem domain (mini-world).
 Data modeling is an iterative, progressive process.
 - A data model is a relatively simple representation of more complex real-world data structures